garrandall/popular-music-data/tracks/undercover-angel-alan-o-day.md

 She said love me, love me, love me

 Undercover angel, midnight fantasy
-I've never had a dream that made sweet love to me (ooh) Undercover angel, answer to my prayer
+I've never had a dream that made sweet love to me (oh Undercover angel, answer to my prayer
 You made me know that there's a love for me